glibin/gameminer-faq/README_en.md

 The only way to increase your level is to create giveaways.
 That is our way in saying "thank you" to contributors.
 All info about levels you can find [here](http://gameminer.net/forum/1/2069).

-## How to create Giveaways?
+## How do I create a giveaway?

 Go here: [http://gameminer.net/giveaway/create](http://gameminer.net/giveaway/create) Choose the game.
 If there is no game in list, don’t try to choose similar - you will be banned.
 After selecting the game you can change the distribution of additional parameters, such as price and expiration date.
 There is no time limit for Gifts, but it is not recommended to put giveaway more than couple of months.
 The maximum giveaway running time for keys is 1 week.
 [How to send a Steam gift (With pictures!)](http://gameminer.net/instruction)
 [Detailed instructions for creating giveaways (with pictures) from Gis_Nohus.
 Only RU now, but will be translited soon.](http://gameminer.net/forum/1/18805)

-## Can i create giveaway using the game from my Steam library?
+## Can I create giveaway using the game from my Steam library?

 No you can’t!
 Once you activated the game to your account you can't extract it back.
 For giveaways you can only use gifts from youy inventory or steam-keys.